-The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of ASHA is pleased to announce the signing of an updated Agreement for Recognition [PDF] with the National Council for Accreditation of Teacher Education (NCATE).
+In October 2008, the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of ASHA announced the signing of an updated Agreement for Recognition [PDF] with the National Council for Accreditation of Teacher Education (NCATE).
 The agencies have had an accreditation agreement in place since 1995.

 NCATE accepts the accreditation decisions of the CAA.
 This means that any CAA-accredited programs in audiology or speech-language pathology that are housed within a college, school, or department of education and that also are due for NCATE accreditation of teacher education programs, will have to provide only minimal documentation as part of the NCATE review of the professional education unit.

 As part of the NCATE review, CAA-accredited programs are required to provide (see Item 4 of the agreement):

 - a copy of the official letter of notification from the CAA that conveys the current accreditation status and cycle of accreditation

 - evidence that the program meets NCATE's Unit Standard 6, which requires that the professional education unit (e.g., the school, college, or department of education) "effectively manages or coordinates all programs" that prepare P-12 school personnel.
 Therefore, the education unit is required to maintain a formal relationship with CAA-accredited programs.

 - assessment data presented to CAA should be available to NCATE's Board of Examiners (BOE) team